Hyperbolicity and Quasi-hyperbolicity in Polynomial Diffeomorphisms of ${\Bbb C}^2$: Invariant families of parametrized curves

-Let $X\subset J$ be a set with $J^*\subset \overline X$.
-We let $\Psi:=\{\psi_x:x\in X\}$ be an invariant family as above.
-Ne give the two principal examples of families $\Psi$, which exist for all H\'enon maps.
-For one of them, $\Psi_{\cal S}$, the curves are the unstable manifolds of saddle points and are thus pairwise disjoint.
-This is Example 1 below, and is what was used in [BS8].
-For Example 2 we work inside a single slice: all of the curves are the same unstable manifold $W^u(q)$, but the parametrizations are different.
+We give the two principal examples of invariant sets $X$, which exist for all H\'enon maps.
+In Example \ref{ex:saddle} below, the curves are the unstable manifolds of saddle points.
+For Example \ref{ex:rec} all the curves are the same unstable manifold $W^u_q$ but the parameterizations are different.